guolivar/spec_no2_logger/README.md

 # CPEC NO2 digital logger
 Python utility to read the output from a SPEC DGS-NO2-968-037 digital NO2 sensor.

-The script requests data from the sensor every 1 second (see the code to add a delay for less frequent sampling), timestamps it and saves it to a file.
+The script requests data from the sensor every X seconds (see the code to set the frequency), timestamps it and saves it to a file.
+If required, it sends the NO2 and Temperature data to Thingspeak.

 ## Modules required
 * **pyserial**
 * **time**
+* **requests**

 ## Usage
 The settings are specified in the ```settings.txt``` file which should look like: